USS Samuel Chase: Pacific operations

 After the Japanese surrender on VJ-Day, 15 August 1945, Samuel Chase sailed to San Pedro Bay in the Philippines, embarked occupation troops there between 26 August and 2 September, and delivered them to Yokohama, Japan, on 8 September.
 She then returned to the Philippines for more troops, whom she disembarked on Hokkaido on 5 October.
 Returning to the Philippines, she embarked personnel of a Seabee battalion, which she landed at Tsingtao, China, on 1 November.
 Reporting for "Operation Magic Carpet" duty on 15 November, the transport sailed from Tsingtao on 19 November and delivered a full load of homeward-bound troops at San Diego on 11 December.
-Coming under the control of the Naval Transportation Service, she made three more voyages to the western Pacific in the next six months, touching at Okinawa, Hong Kong, Yokosuka, Siapan, Guam, Peleliu, and Majuro.
-At least one of these voyages (6 April to 15 May 1946, round trip from San Francisco) was dubbed the "Diaper Brigade" by some of the sailors on board as dependants of occupation troops were carried to join their families.
+Coming under the control of the Naval Transportation Service, she made three more voyages to the Western Pacific in the next six months, touching at Okinawa, Hong Kong, Yokosuka, Siapan, Guam, Peleliu, and Majuro.
+At least one of these voyages (6 April to 15 May 1946, round trip from San Francisco) was dubbed the "Diaper Brigade" by some of the sailors on board, as dependents of occupation troops were carried to join their families.

 Deactivation

-The ship arrived at Norfolk, Virginia on 21 July 1946 for inactivation, was decommissioned there on 26 February 1947, and was laid up in the James River.
+The ship arrived at Norfolk, Virginia, on 21 July 1946 for inactivation, was decommissioned there on 26 February 1947, and was laid up in the James River.
 The transport was struck from the Navy list on 1 October 1958 and transferred to Maritime Administration custody on 11 February 1959.
-She remained in the James River Reserve Fleet until 10 August 1973 when delivered to the Consolidated Steel Corp. of Brownsville, Texas after being sold for scrap for $116,660 on 9 May 1973.
+She remained in the James River Reserve Fleet until 10 August 1973, when delivered to the Consolidated Steel Corp. of Brownsville, Texas, after being sold for scrap for $116,660 on 9 May 1973.

 Awards

-Samuel Chase received 5 battle stars for her World War II service.
-North Africa, Sicily, Anzio, Normandy and Pampelonne.
+Samuel Chase received five battle stars for her World War II service: North Africa, Sicily, Anzio, Normandy, and Pampelonne.